(EDIT 2023: This was one of my 1st 5 blog posts back in 2010! It’s not so helpful but I want to keep it for nostalgic purposes. Forgive the cringe!)

 So I managed to make my flight to Las Vegas, Nevada, just!
-Met 2 of my best mates from Uni (Dan and Swede) who also had just completed summer camps and had amazing times.
-We landed at the airport and after exchanging war stories about obnoxious yank kids we got off, hit the 40 degree heat and went straight to the hotel.
-Dan had wangled us a deal at the Venetian Hotel with a suite – check out this hotel (we managed to get a suite for $199 a night – split 4 ways = $50pp, unbelievable i know!)
+Met 2 of my best mates from Uni (Dan and Tom) who also had just completed summer camp in USA and had amazing times.
+We landed at the airport and after exchanging war stories about obnoxious rich kids we got off, hit the 40-degree heat and went straight to the hotel.
+Dan had wangled us a deal at the Venetian Hotel with a suite – check out this hotel (we managed to get a suite for $199 a night – split 4 ways = $50pp, wow!).

-So we picked our jaws up from the floor, checked in and began pretending we belonged there – this was the birth of us pretending to be the Kooks (a british band for those of you not from the UK) which ultimately led to an American wedding for one of us!!
-We got led to our suite, I’m afraid my pics won’t do it justice but here you go….
+So we picked our jaws up from the floor, checked in and began pretending we belonged there.
+This was the birth of us pretending to be the Kooks (a British band for those of you not from the UK) which ultimately led to an American wedding for one of us!!
+We got led to our suite, I’m afraid my pics won’t do it justice but here you go.
+We were a long away from our summer Working at American Summer Camps that’s for sure!

 The last pic is of our bathroom – very crazy: